radioegor146/native-obfuscator/README.md

 `-l <librariesDirectory>` - directory where dependant libraries should be, optional, but preferable

+`-p <platform>` - JVM platform on what library will be executed

+Two options are available:
+    - hotspot: will use HotSpot JVM internals and should work with most obfuscators (even with stack trace checking as well)
+    - std_java: will use only minor JVM internals that are available on Android as well.
+Use only this option if you want to run your library on Android

 `-w <whiteList>` - path to .txt file for whitelist of methods and classes if required

 `-b <blackList>` - path to .txt file for blacklist of methods and classes if required